 Element Description Required

 configu- Jamaica configuration file from which No (defaults to the

 ration default settings are taken.
 Jamaica configura-

 tion file of the tar-

 get platform given

 via the target at-

 tribute.)

 target Platform for which to compile.
 No (default: host

 platform)

 objects List of object files to link.
 Yes

-libraries List of libraries (static and dynamic) to No
+libraries No

 link against.

 library- List of search paths for libraries.
 No (default: setting

 Paths from the configura-

 tion file)

 output Output file (static/dynamic lib or exe- Yes

 cutable)

 linker- List of command line arguments passed No (default: setting

 Flags to the linker verbatim.
 This extends the from the configura-

 default setting. tion file)

 shared If set, add linker options for creating a No (default false)

 shared library.

-verbose If set, print the generated linker com- No (default fals
+verbose If set, print the generated linker com- No (default false)

 mand line.

 gprof Generate code for GNU gprof.
 Not sup- No (default: setting

 ported on all platforms. from the configura-

 tion file)